 M1 Legal Win Case Against Club La Costa And Get Clients A €16,000 Payout

-Our team at M1 Legal work alongside European Consumers Association in tackling timeshare resorts to free owners of their unwanted timeshares.
+Our team at M1 Legal work alongside European Consumers Claims in tackling timeshare resorts to free owners of their unwanted timeshares.

 We currently have 1,500 timeshare cases processing, of which 964 lawsuits have already been submitted to the court at a value of over £12million and to date, have achieved 191 favourable judgements totalling £3,1million.
 Our firm of international lawyers and legal representatives is based in Málaga, Spain.

 This latest victory rewarded our clients just in time for Christmas.
 They commented that a “big weight has been lifted” now that they are released from their binding timeshare contract.
 You can view other victories we have aided ECC with at https://ecc-eu.com/latest-victories.

 The Bradshaw’s are one of thousands of consumers who have fallen victims to the unfair pressure selling tactics that have given the timeshare industry their well known crummy reputation.

 The couple made their purchase in 2012 and paid £8,000 for the luxury of that fractional ownership.
 Prior to this, they had also spent £19,000 on other Club La Costa World related schemes.
 In addition, the couple faced over £5,000 in annual maintenance fees.

 “We saw it as an investment, to enjoy quality holidays - and we were advised that we would have the option to sell our fractional ownership back to Club La Costa World after 19 years but this was not the case,” Mr Bradshaw informed us.
 This is a common selling tactic that sales reps will use to paint the purchase in good light.

 “When we found out what they had told us was not true, we felt trapped having discovered the fractional ownership was unsalable there being no resale market,” added Mrs Bradshaw.